Buttonville, Markham

-Buttonville is a suburban planned neighbourhood from a former police village in the city of Markham, Ontario, Canada, west of the larger Unionville neighbourhood. the former hamlet and police village named after its founder, John Button.
+Buttonville is a suburban neighbourhood and former hamlet in the city of Markham, Ontario, Canada, bordering the larger Unionville district.
+The hamlet was named after its founder, John Button.

-About 30,000 residents live in the area, which is located along the Woodbine Avenue corridor from approximately Highway 7 in the south to Sixteenth Avenue in the north.
-The Rouge River is in the northeast and Buttonville Municipal Airport and Highway 404 are in the west, with three interchanges.
+About 30,000 residents live in the area, which is located along the Woodbine Avenue corridor from approximately Highway 7 in the south to Sixteenth Avenue in the north, with the historic hamlet itself located roughly midway between the two arterials.
+The Rouge River flows through the northeast and Highway 404 passes by in the west (forming the boundary between Buttonville and the City of Markham), with two interchanges.
 The residential area is located in the eastern, northeastern, and the northern sections, and the industrial area is to the west and the south down to Highway 7.

-The area is home to many technology companies near the airport, which incidentally is the location from which weather reports are taken for Environment and Climate Change Canada by the Department of National Defence.
-There is talk about renaming the community to the John Button Community after its founder since there has been confusion between Unionville and Buttonville, which is popularly considered to be part of Unionville.
+There is talk about renaming the community to the John Button Community, after its founder, since there has been confusion between Unionville and Buttonville, which is popularly considered to be part of Unionville.

 History

-The area was first settled by William Berczy who got an original Crown grant of land.
-The police village in Markham Township was named after John Button (b.
-1772) who bought property here in 1808.
+The area was first settled by William Berczy, who got an original Crown grant of land.
+It was named after John Button (b.
+1772), who bought property in Markham Township there in 1808.
 The area's name first appeared in 1851 when a post office was granted to John Button and William Morrison.
 The name was chosen instead of Millbrook, which had been unofficially used since 1834.
 John Button's descendants owned a number of lots in what is today Buttonville.
 By 1878 the village had a post office, a gristmill, a wagon maker, a school, a Lutheran church and a Methodist church.
 Buttonville Community Hall was relocated from L'Amoreaux in Scarborough from what was a Methodist chapel c.
 1840s and closed in 1938.

-Unionville housing developments did not began until the 1960s near Cachet Woods at Woodbine Avenue and Major Mackenzie Drive, and the industrial area began to appear further south.
-In the 1980s housing developments came to the western part of Markham along with the industries which later flowed with technological and financial companies including Allstate.
-Buttonville was first accessed when Highway 404 opened several interchanges in the 1970s.
-Between 1994 and 1996, more houses continued northeast of Buttonville and a few years later, north of the airport and more housing continued until 2004.
+Housing developments began to appear in the 1960s, as exurban estate residential near Cachet Woods at Woodbine Avenue and Major Mackenzie Drive, and the industrial area began to develop further south.
+In the 1980s, housing developments came to the western part of Markham along with the industries which later flowed with technological and financial companies including Allstate.
+Buttonville was first accessed, when Highway 404 opened several interchanges in the 1970s.
+That brought massive growth to the area, which had become built out by the mid-2000s.

+Former airport

+Buttonville Municipal Airport was located at 16th Avenue and Highway 404 and was a medium-sized general aviation airport that operated from 1953 to 2023.
+Weather data was collected there by Environment and Climate Change Canada., but closed along with the airport.
+The former airfield is planned to be redeveloped for residential and commercial uses.